Housing Act 1949

 The Housing Act 1949 (12, 13 & 14 Geo.
 6. c.
-60) was a British Act of Parliament which enabled local authorities to acquire homes for improvement or conversion with 75% Exchequer grants.
+60) was an act of the Parliament of the United Kingdom which enabled local authorities to acquire homes for improvement or conversion with 75% Exchequer grants.
 It also bestowed upon local authorities a wide range of useful powers, such as to provide restaurants or canteens and laundry facilities for tenants of municipal flats and housing estates, and to sell furniture to them.
 The legislation also removed the restriction imposed upon local authorities by previous pieces of housing legislation which limited them to providing housing for working-class people only.
 The aim of this change was to allow local authorities to develop mixed estates of houses of more varied types and sizes, thereby attracting all income groups.
 In addition, housing improvement grants for private landlords and owner-occupiers were introduced under the Act.
 According to Norman Ginsburg, this piece of legislation was the first example of a "welfarist" policy in respect of owner-occupiers, as local authorities were to direct these grants towards bringing properties up to a sixteen-point standard.

+Subsequent developments

+Sections 5 and 43, in section 50(1), all the definitions except that of "house", in section 51(1), the words from "and the Housing Acts" onwards, and in section 51(2), the words from "except" to "thereof", were repealed by section 1(1) of, and part X of schedule 1 to, the Statute Law (Repeals) Act 1981, which came into force on 21 May 1981.

+Sections 44 and 50 of the act were repealed by section 3(1) of, and schedule 1 to, the Housing (Consequential Provisions) Act 1985, which came into force on 1 April 1986.